facebookarchive/draft-js/docs/Advanced-Topics-Issues-and-Pitfalls.md

 component without delay, and independently perform batched updates that do not affect the state of your `Editor` component.

+### Missing Draft.css

+The Draft framework includes a handful of CSS resources intended for use with the editor, available in a single file via the build, Draft.css.

+This CSS should be included when rendering the editor, as these styles set defaults for text alignment, spacing, and other important features.
+Without it, you may encounter issues with block positioning, alignment, and cursor behavior.

+If you choose to write your own CSS independent of Draft.css, you will most likely need to replicate much of the default styling.

 ## Known Issues

 ### React ContentEditable Warning